The Surly BFD Project Menu

 About that clamping part, I will go into that a bit:

 I mentioned above that I like to use two inner (gray) lockrings: I stack them atop one another in jam-nut fashion where each is tightened to 100 ft lbs.
 Thats quite a lot more than the Bafang specification for using just one inner lockring.
 I am going off of installation advice provided by Luna Cycle – not in their official installation video linked above.
-At one time there was a supplemental vid made in their shop that discussed their learning to do this on their shop bikes.
+At one time there was a supplemental vid made in their shop that discussed their learning experiences assembling their shop bikes.
 It went hand in hand with the use of a big 1/2″ torque wrench to apply the necessary force, and that wrench in turn used a specially made Luna tool for the lockrings (that sadly is no longer available, although you can see them on the site still).
 The use of 100 ft lbs and some additional info on it is in the link to the tool above.

 I have stuck to that 100 ft lb specification and it has never let me down.
-I have also added to it by using a second inner lock ring rather than the ‘beauty’ trim ring that is more typically used. the number of threads needed for another inner ring is about the same.
+I have also added to it by using a second inner lock ring rather than the ‘beauty’ trim ring that is more typically used.
+The number of threads needed for another inner ring is about the same.
 You gain the benefit of a serious jam nut holding down the first ring.
 Also, something we are not doing here but you can see elsewhere: If you are building an AWD bike, the use of two rings lets you mount the front wheel’s PAS ring in between the two.

 I do not use the outer trim / beauty ring at all.